 How to speed up your job search

-Have a routine and don’t cram it
+Have a routine, and don’t overdo it

 Avoid resume bombing

-Target your resume to the job you want
+Target your resume to each job

 You can easily target your resume to the job you want by including specific hard skills and keywords that are relevant to the job.
-Use the tool below to find relevant ones.
+Use the tool below to find industry-specific keywords and skills based on the job you’re applying for, and follow our quick and easy guide to increase the quality of each individual application.

 Use niche job boards